-A vital part of the Center for Great Apes’ mission is animal rescue.
+A vital part of the Center for Great Apes’ mission is animal rescue and acceptance of former pets and entertainers.
 Many of the orangutans and chimpanzees at the Center have been rescued from basements, garages, tiny indoor cages, backyard pens, and other inappropriate living situations.
-Those who contact us about rescuing an ape are usually either the owner who can no longer care for their “pet” ape, or a government authority.
+Those who contact us about accepting or rescuing an ape are usually either the owner who can no longer care for their “pet” ape, or a government authority.

 Banner Photo Credit: James Ezell Amerson